qiot-project/qiot-manufacturing-factory-installer/README.md

 ## Step 3:

 - Install helm template sno-core-install.
-It contains the heml chart for the factory core piece.
+It contains the helm chart for the factory core piece.

 This template will contain the components required to deploy core-service and registration-service.